any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 ### Space distributed within the items

 A different pattern for navigation would be to distribute the available space within the items themselves, rather than create space between them.
-The {{cssxref("flex")}} properties allow items to grow and shrink in proportion to one another as described in [Controlling ratios of flex items along the main axis](/guides/Flexible_box_layout/Controlling_flex_item_ratios).
+The `flex` properties allow items to grow and shrink in proportion to one another as described in [Controlling ratios of flex items along the main axis](/guides/Flexible_box_layout/Controlling_flex_item_ratios).

 If you wanted to respect the size property of your navigation items but have the available space shared out equally among them, you might use `flex: auto`, which is the shorthand for `flex: 1 1 auto` — all items grow and shrink from a flex-basis of `auto`.
 This would mean that the longer item would have more space because it started from a larger size, even though the same amount of available space is assigned to it as the others.